synopsys-sig/synopsys-action/README.md

 **Create workflow:**

 - Create a new workflow (GitHub → Project → Actions → New Workflow → Setup a workflow yourself) and configure required fields.
+- Push those changes and GitHub runner will initiate the workflow which can be seen on the `Actions` tab on main page of repository.

 ## Synopsys GitHub Action - Polaris